Squaring Stained Glass – Making Your Panel Fit

-This advice is for those who struggle with making sure a copper foiled panel is perfectly square – or rectangular.
-The process for stained glass leading is a tiny bit different so I’ll go through that another time.
+Squaring stained glass is a combination of accurate cutting and constant checking.
+This tutorial is for those who struggle with making sure a copper foiled panel is perfectly square – or rectangular.

-N.B.
-Note the corners of the jig and how they butt up against each other – this is what you need to do for squaring a panel.
+Note the corners of the jig and how they butt up against each other – this is what you need to do for squaring stained glass panel.

-4. Finish cutting the pieces and place them on the pattern together.
+- Finish cutting the pieces and place them on the pattern together.
 There should be a small gap between all the pieces of stained glass to accommodate the copper foil and solder.
-I use pins to make sure of this on fiddly patterns like this one to hold the pieces in position.
-This helps with squaring up – if you don’t have this gap uniform the panel will grow and become misshapen.
+You can use sewing pins to make sure of this on fiddly patterns like this one to hold the pieces in position.
+This helps with squaring up – if you don’t have this tiny gap uniform the panel will grow and become misshapen.